 Our toaster oven is a real O.G.
 We’ve had it for a few years and it shows.
 It is an Oster Large Capacity, nothing special (well, to the outside eye), but it sure packs a punch.
 Since we got ours years ago, they don’t make our model anymore, but here is the equivalent to ours.
 It takes a licking (and a few spills) and keeps on ticking.
 Every month, we have to take about an hour to really dig in and clean it, since it tends to begin looking like a fire hazard with caked grease and residue, but we take care of her, and she takes care of us.

 We use the toaster oven for everything!
-We cook veggies, baking dishes-casserole style, tots to accompany our Beyond Burgers, breakfast items, desserts, and just about everything you can think of.
-Most recently, it was used for our Thanksgiving Tofurky, green bean casserole, basked beans, and a pie.
+We cook veggies, bake dishes-casserole style, tots to accompany our Beyond Burgers, breakfast items, desserts, and just about everything you can think of.
+Most recently, it was used for our Thanksgiving Tofurky, green bean casserole, baked beans, and a pie.
 You just have to be strategic with your timing, and of course, placement.
 You also have to be prepared with the correct baking items for your toaster oven.

 Toaster Oven Cooking Prep List

-- Toaster Oven Size Baking Sheet: We have used many types, but our “ride our die” sheet is the Pampered Chef Toaster Oven Pan.
+- Toaster Oven Size Baking Sheet: We have used many types, but our “ride or die” sheet is the Pampered Chef Toaster Oven Pan.
 We use this baby, every. single. day.
 Sometimes, multiple times per day.

 - The Personal Size Round Pan from Pampered Chef is also a must-have!

 - You will also need a cake pan, or basically a pan with higher sides for items such as Tofurky or other items where basting is involved.
 This set is a great asset to your toaster oven cooking, and the cake pan in this set is amazing!